pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Accessing Properties of an Output {#lifting}

-If you just need to access a property off of an {{< pulumi-output >}} value, in order to pass in that property to another `Resource`, you can often just directly access it.
+If you just need to access a property off of an {{< pulumi-output >}} value, in order to pass in that property's value as ann argument to another resource's constructor, you can often just directly access it.

 For example, if you need to read a domain record from an ACM certificates, that requires drilling into a resource's property value.
 Because that value is an output, we would normally need to use {{< pulumi-apply >}}: